Querent-ai/querent-docs/querent/docs/reference/quickstart-3.md

 ## Data Discovery with R!AN

-1. **Contextually Aware Embeddings**: R!AN uses contextually aware embeddings to create a semantic data fabric.
+1. **Attention-Based Graph Embeddings**: R!AN uses Attention-Based Graph Embeddings to create a semantic data fabric.
 These embeddings, called as knowledge vectors, capture the semantic meaning of data by understanding the context in which data appears, enabling more accurate and meaningful insights.

 2. **Knowledge Integration**: Unlike traditional data discovery, which focuses on raw data, R!AN uses knowledge vectors that act as pointers to relevant context and file in which the contesxt appears.
 This integration allows for deeper and more comprehensive insights.